XpiritBV/CodeToCloud-Workshop/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to get rid of an annoying bug in the CodeToCloud worksho
+about: Create a report to get rid of a bug that bothered you in the CodeToCloud workshop
 title: ''
 labels: Continuous Improvement, Community feedback
 assignees: cdijkstra